makhdomii/electron-react-weatherApp/README.md

 Program will run

-I try to fix it later.
+I will try to fix it later.

 Used [MetaWeather api](https://www.metaweather.com).